Travel to Cornwall

 High speed train services run frequently from London Paddington station including the Night Riviera Sleeper Service to Penzance.
 There are also direct trains daily from Bath and Bristol to Cornwall and its branch lines.
 More info from: nationalrail.co.uk

 The First Group co-ordinate rail and bus services from stations.
-For bus link details telephone 08457 484950.
 Park-and-ride schemes run in season at Liskeard (for Looe) and Lelant Saltings (for St. Ives).

 Travel to Cornwall by road

 It takes less than five hours to get from London to the heart of Cornwall by either train or car.
-Drive along the M4 motorway from London, or M6 from Manchester, and then the M5 to Exeter and finally either the A30, that is mostly dual carriageway, or the A38 through Plymouth and Saltash into South East Cornwall.
+Drive along the M4 motorway from London, or M6 from Manchester, and then the M5 to Exeter (or take the M3 and the A303 across Salisbury Plain) and finally either the A30, that is mostly dual carriageway, or the A38 through Plymouth and Saltash into South East Cornwall.
 Alternatively if you enter Cornwall from North Devon, there is the scenic Atlantic Highway A39 through Bude which you can join from Junction 27 on the M5.
-Due to the high volume of traffic on Cornwall's roads during the summer months the main A30 route before Bodmin can become congested especially at weekends.
-Travelling overnight or outside peak rush hours is recommended to avoid long delays.
+Due to the high volume of traffic on roads during the summer months, travelling to Cornwall overnight or outside peak rush hours is recommended to avoid long delays.

 - To plan your journey use the AA Route Planner for a tailor made travel plan with timings and mileage